 Customer support gets mixed reviews with Flagship, but they’ve generally been open and helpful with us.
 You do get 24/7 online support, but the best time to contact them is during business hours when you’ll get to speak to a more informed in-house representative.

-Flagship can be one of the best credit card processing companies for small restaurants and other types of smaller companies.
-They offer great rates, especially if you can negotiate skillfully and they’re experienced enough to provide you with a professional, seamless service.
+Flagship is a solid credit card processing provider for small restaurants and other types of smaller companies.
+Its fee structure is solid and the rates are great, especially if you can negotiate skillfully.
+Moreover, the provider is experienced enough to provide you with a professional, seamless service.

-One of the most frequently asked questions we get is how do I choose a credit card processing company?
+One of the most frequently asked questions we get is how do I choose a credit card processing provider?
 At Fortunly, we believe that complicated financial processes should be translated into simple language that anyone can understand.
-Since we know that there are plenty of people who aren’t sure how credit card processing works and why they need it, we’ve decided to introduce a little guide to help you understand everything before you pick credit card processing companies from our best list.
+Since we know that there are plenty of people who aren’t sure how credit card processing works and why they need it, we’ve decided to introduce a little guide to help you understand everything before you pick payments processing companies from our list.